-Abu Dhabi Overview
+Port of Abu Dhabi

 The capital of the United Arab Emirates, Abu Dhabi is the largest and wealthiest of the nation's seven emirates.
-Covering 80 percent of the land mass of the U.A.E., the emirate of Abu Dhabi is divided into three parts: the city of Abu Dhabi, the historic Al Ain region centered on a large oasis on an old camel caravan route, and Al Gharbia, part of the world's largest uninterrupted sand desert with towering dunes spreading across the Arabian peninsula.
+Covering 80 percent of the land mass of the UAE, the emirate of Abu Dhabi is divided into three parts: the city of Abu Dhabi, the historic Al Ain region centered on a large oasis on an old camel caravan route and Al Gharbia, part of the world's largest uninterrupted sand desert with towering dunes spreading across the Arabian Peninsula.

-The cruise port lies in the central city of Abu Dhabi, a rapidly growing cosmopolitan metropolis where glittering skyscrapers pierce the sky and five-star resorts spread across natural islands where you'll find golf courses, beaches, marinas, upscale malls, a Formula 1 race car track, amusement areas and cultural institutions.
+The cruise port lies in the central city of Abu Dhabi, a rapidly growing cosmopolitan metropolis where glittering skyscrapers pierce the sky and five-star resorts spread across natural islands where you'll find golf courses, beaches, marinas, upscale malls, a Formula One race car track, amusement areas and cultural institutions.

 Compared with Dubai, the nation's playground and largest city 90 minutes to the north, Abu Dhabi is more family oriented and, with a population consisting of a higher number of native Emiratis, more traditional in its values.
-The head of the ruling family of Abu Dhabi is also president of the U.A.E., and the city is the seat of the national government and a financial center.
+The head of the ruling family of Abu Dhabi is also president of the UAE, and the city is the seat of the national government and a financial center.

 Abu Dhabi's extreme wealth stems from oil, discovered in 1958.
-The U.A.E. was formed in 1971 when the head of Abu Dhabi's ruling family, Sheikh Zayed bin Sultan Al Nahyan, persuaded his fellow emirs to form the union and became its first president.
+The UAE was formed in 1971 when the head of Abu Dhabi's ruling family, Sheikh Zayed bin Sultan Al Nahyan, persuaded his fellow emirs to form the union and became its first president.
 Transformation has been swift.
 Abu Dhabi put its oil money into the development of a modern infrastructure, health care, education, arts and culture.
 Abu Dhabi grew into a modern, Westernized civilization in a little more than a generation, evolving from a society of fishing villages along the coast and Bedouins living a nomadic life in the desert.
 Still, you'll find it preserves its Arabian traditions and Bedouin hospitality.
 It is diversifying its stake in oil by developing other industries, including tourism, and is warm and welcoming to visitors.